-NCache can also be installed via an interactive Windows installer by following these steps:
+NCache can be installed via an interactive Windows installer by following these steps:

 Search for Command Prompt on Windows Start menu.
 Right-click on the search result Command Prompt, and select Run as Administrator.
 The reason for this is that NCache must be installed from an admin user.

 To install NCache you need to download msiexec.exe file from NCache Download Center and run it from Command Prompt using the command below.
 Please note that the .msi file may have a different name for .NET Framework installation.

 msiexec.exe /I "C:\NCacheSetupPath\ncache.ent.net.x64.msi"

-The following Welcome to the NCache Installation Wizard screen appears:
+- The following Welcome to the NCache Setup Wizard screen appears: